Rates and conditions vary very widely across books, magazines and national and regional newspapers: each has its own section in this Guide.

 Any freelance is the first owner of their work simply by virtue of having created it.
 Publishers frequently apply pressure on freelances to "assign" all rights in their work - either because they have actual hopes of re-selling it for a lot of money or because their advisers simply do not understand authors' rights.

-The NUJ has made a landmark agreement with the Guardian dealing with these issues, and groups of freelances have achieved agreements with various magazine publishers.
-The union has numerous house agreements with other newspaper and magazine publishers, and is working to add terms setting out minimum rates and conditions for freelances to these, but this will take time.
+The NUJ has an agreement with the Guardian dealing with these issues, and groups of freelances have achieved agreements with some magazine publishers.
+The union has house agreements with other newspaper and magazine publishers, and is working to add terms setting out minimum rates and conditions for freelances to these, but this will take time.
 See the detailed advice sections for each sector, below.

 Shifts and sub-editing